NuGet/NuGet.Client/test/NuGet.Tests.Apex/README.md

 ### Running Apex tests in Visual Studio

 The Apex tests are easiest to run from within the Test Explorer in Visual Studio.

 ![Running Apex tests](./running-apex-test.png)

 ### Running Apex tests on the commandline

 To run the tests on the commandline, you first need to start by installing the VSIX you want to test.

-Then you can execute the following command from the developer command prompt or developer powershell of the Visual Studio instance you installed the VSIX in.
-If you have more than 1 Visual Studio instance and you do not attempt to run from a developer powershell or developer command prompt, you need to set an environment variable to point Apex to the Visual Studio instance you want it to use.
+cIf you have more than 1 Visual Studio instance and you do not attempt to run from a developer powershell or developer command prompt, you need to set an environment variable to point Apex to the Visual Studio instance you want it to use.

 ```powershell
     $env:VisualStudio.InstallationUnderTest.Path="C:\Program Files (x86)\Microsoft Visual Studio\2022\Preview"